tom-kitak/fastder/README.md

 `fastder` takes genome-wide coverage bigWig files and splice junction coordinates as an input.
 The tool averages across samples and performs thresholding to identify consecutive regions with above-threshold expression.
 Following this, `fastder` attempts to stitch together expressed regions (ERs) by searching for splice junction coordinates that overlap with the start and end position of these expressed regions.
----

 ## Installation

 ---

 ### Recount3 Background
-`recount3` provides uniformly processed RNA-seq data for over 8'000 human and over 10'000 mouse studies.
+`recount3` provides RNA-seq data for over 8'000 human and over 10'000 mouse studies.
 Each study consist of multiple _per-sample_ coverage bigWig files and one set of *per-study* splice junction coordinate files amongst others.
 These datasets can be downloaded from their [online platform](https://jhubiostatistics.shinyapps.io/recount3-study-explorer/).
 Thus, the user can either provide data from one of the existing studies or run the `recount3` pipeline with new RNA-seq data.

-## Pipeline

-`fastder` takes is very closely coupled to the output files provided by `recount3`.

 ## Input data